awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent.md

 1. Create the IAM roles and users that you need for the CloudWatch agent\.
 They enable CloudWatch to collect metrics from the server, and to integrate with AWS Systems Manager\.

 1. If you are installing on an Amazon EC2 instance, attach an IAM role to the instance\.
-If you are installing on an on\-premises server, create an IAM user for CloudWatch agent\.
+If you are installing on an on\-premises server, create an IAM user to enable the CloudWatch agent to write information to CloudWatch\.

 1. Download the agent package, using either AWS Systems Manager Run Command or a public Amazon S3 download link\.